smartdust-me/docs/docs/cli-client.md

 Steps:

-Download the [binary](#binaries) and make sure that the client is installed properly by invoking
+Follow the installation instructions from above and make sure that the client is installed properly by invoking

     smartdust-client
 in your terminal window.
 You should see a description of the tool’s options.